The Institute for Sustainability and Innovation in Structural Engineering

 0 CommentsComment on Facebook

-We are recruiting a Doctoral Candidate for PhD14: Physics-informed digital twins for design, monitoring and optimal operation of steel ladle refractories.
+REFFRACTEUR is recruiting a Doctoral Candidate for PhD14: Physics-informed digital twins for steel ladle refractories.

-Due to MSCA mobility rules, residents of Germany cannot apply for this specific position.
+⚠️ Due to the MSCA Mobility Rule, residents of Germany cannot apply for PhD14.

 ...
 See MoreSee Less